dcunited001/dcunited001.github.io/_drafts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

     an intimiate awareness of God (emanations from the metaphysical and collective unconscious)

-- harmonizing state of common knowledge about the collective unconscious (esp. the most strongly emanated aspects) describes what happens in the early states of the development of a religion (or belief system with a similarly profound capacity to frame/underpin worldview for an large groups of people)
+- harmonizing state of mutual knowledge about the collective unconscious (esp. the most strongly emanated aspects) describes what happens in the early states of the development of a religion (or belief system with a similarly profound capacity to frame/underpin worldview for an large groups of people)

 - belief systems whose distribution in local population leads to phase changes of s/phys networks, particularly in terms of how people